psychopy/workshops/source/tutorials/n-back.rst

 .. nextslide::

-Under the `Data` tab in our keyboard component we then need to select the `Store correst` option and feed in our column header to the `Correct answer` fiels :code:`$corrAns`
+Under the `Data` tab in our keyboard component we then need to select the `Store correct` option and feed in our column header to the `Correct answer` field :code:`$corrAns`

 And there you have it! a very simple n-back task!